space-wizards/docs/src/en/space-station-14/round-flow/proposals/time-agent.md

 Getting caught off-guard by a Space Ninja and placed into crit, and then using **Summon Future Assistance** to have an aggressive future iteration of the agent attack the enemy to distract them while also using **Summon Future Assistance** again - this time benevolently - to have the second future iteration of the agent stabilize and heal the agent's present self.
 ``````
 The usage of **Summon Future Assistance**, if the agent resorts to it, prompts a race against time to close the loop created by the ability.
 If the agent collects the necessary items - listed by using **Temporal Loop Memories** - and successfully closes the loop by using **Assist the Past** while performing the necessary string of actions listed by, yet again, using **Temporal Loop Memories**, they remain safe from being doomed.
 If they take too long, though, or perform the required string of actions within **Assist the Past** incorrectly... their minutes are numbered.
 Hubris had signed the agent's death warrant.

-Either due to having plenty of possibilities left to spare, or deciding to sacrifice themselves in a blaze of (delayed) glory, the agent might consider adjusting their **United Synchronization** ability or creating a **Rewind Bubble**, depending on what they're dealing with.
-Both options are very risky, but risk and drawbacks are embedded in this role's DNA - it's up to the agent in question to choose to stray away from a safer path.

 And, in the end, ideally with all necessary objectives completed, the agent retires from the shift alongside the other surviving crewmembers.
 Them still being alive in spite of the many dangers of time is an impressive feat already.